fastmcp-me/deepl-mcp-server/README.md

 }
 ```

-4. Replace `/path/to/deepl-mcp-server` with the actual path to your local copy of this repository
+4. Replace `/path/to/deepl-mcp-server` with an **absolute path** to your local copy of this repository - for example, `/Users/robotwoman/Code/deepl-mcp-server`
 5. Replace `your-api-key-here` with your actual DeepL API key
 6. Restart Claude Desktop